interswitch-kenya-limited/mobpay/README.md

 ## Usage examples

-Get an interswitch client Id and client secret for your interswitch merchant account then instantiate a mobpay object by doing the following:
+Get an Interswitch client Id and client secret for your Interswitch merchant account then instantiate a mobpay object by doing the following:

 ```java
 // Initialize payment and merchant details